-A review of the contents of this document will be completed annually as part of the annual service review.
-This will be completed prior to the start of the academic year in early September.
+A review of the booklet and all policies and procedures contained therein will be completed annually as part of the service review.
+This will be completed annually for the start of the academic year in early September.
 Each policy will be reviewed and where necessary, updated.
-Responsibility for the review and updating of the booklet will lie with the Advice Hub Manager in consultation where necessary with Advisers, the Head of Membership, and student Executive Officers.
+Responsibility for the review and updating of the booklet will lie with the Advice Hub Manager in consultation where appropriate with Advisers, the Chief Executive Officer, and student Executive Officers.